savaryna/tailwindcss-material-symbols/packages/tailwindcss-material-symbols/README.md

 Now you can use the base class `icon` to style elements as Material Symbols.

 > [!TIP]
-> The base class can be changed by passing a `baseClass` option to the plugin.
+> For **Tailwind CSS v3**, the base class can be changed by passing a `baseClass` option to the plugin.
 In that case use your custom base class instead of `icon`.
 See [changing the default base class](#changing-the-default-base-class) for more information.

 ```html
 <span class="icon">star</span>